 16. Generally, you cannot help a ghost.
 Most ghosts are tied to their earthly locations because they want to change something that happened in the past.

 If helping ghosts “cross over” is why you’re involved in ghost hunting, that’s a ministry.
-Keep that in mind, when working with a team that may not share your goals.
+I admire people who do that.
+It can be a slow, time-consuming problem that tests your patience.

-18. It’s reasonable to pay a fee to participate in a ghost hunting event or conference.
+18. It is reasonable to pay a fee to participate in a ghost hunting event or conference.
 However, on private ghost hunts, if someone is charging you money as if they’re providing a show… perhaps they are.
 Caveat emptor.